K&L.p46.#7 MHD.SM5.1&2

 o Reading it as tzu[ku] è tzuk makes this word a syllabogram-only spelling.

 Unfortunately, I didn’t record the date of running the query which gave the results above.
-Running it on 2024-03-01 still produces 33 hits, but all of them are transliterated as tzu.
+Running it on 2024-03-01 now produces 33 hits, and all of them are transliterated as tzu.
 It looks like MHD might have had the same doubts, but eventually decided on viewing it as a syllabogram.

 · The head / animal head in NAR Stela 8 & Stela 13, and K2730 comes from the head / animal head variant of ku – the tzu is just the single “tree trunk” in the middle and some roots at the bottom.